 1. The Joy of It

 Many people state that the reason they use their campervan as their primary vehicle is simply because they enjoy the experience.
-When you’ve put so much time and love into your campervan, only being able to use it intermittently can feel like wasted time.
+When you’ve put so much time and love into your campervan, only being able to use it occasionally can feel like wasted time.
 Hence why a huge benefit for many people is simply the joy of it.

 2. Saved Space on Driveways